-The conference report quotes the Interagency Commission report and describes the problems the amendments are designed to address:
+The conference report accompanying H.R.
+3199 quotes the Interagency Commission report and describes the problems the amendments are designed to address:

-According to the Report of the Interagency Commission . . . '[c]ontrol of access to the seaport or sensitive areas within the seaport is often lacking.'
+According to the Report of the Interagency Commission ... '[c]ontrol of access to the seaport or sensitive areas within the seaport is often lacking.'
 Such unauthorized access is especially problematic, because inappropriate controls may result in the theft of cargo and more dangerously, undetected admission of terrorists.
 In addition to establishing appropriate physical, procedural, and personnel security for seaports, it is important that U.S. criminal law adequately reflect the seriousness of the offense.
-H.Rept.
-109-333, at 103 (2005).
+128

-But, critics might point out, the section does not deal with all "unauthorized access" only access accomplished by fraud.
-And even if the seriousness of such unauthorized access to seaport restricted areas with criminal intent might warrant imprisonment for up to 10 years, there is nothing in conference or Commission reports to explain the necessity for the comparable penalty increase for the other forms of trespassing upon the other areas covered under section 1036.
-Or so critics might argue.
+However, critics might point out that the section does not deal with all "unauthorized access," only access accomplished by fraud.
+And, they argue, even if the seriousness of such unauthorized access to seaport restricted areas with criminal intent might warrant imprisonment for up to 10 years, there is nothing in conference or Commission reports to explain the necessity for the comparable penalty increase for the other forms of trespassing upon the other areas covered under section 1036.